luisspuerto/R-Proj-Template/Script Template Header.md

 ## Fields explanation

 - `Title`: Descriptive title of the script.
-Try to be as concise.
+Try to be as concise as possible.
 - `Author/s`: The main authors of the script.
 On the contributors list you'll find the full list of authors.
 - `Username/s`: This username of the authors, in the same order as the authors on the server —GitHub, GitLab, Bitbucket...— where the script is hosted.
 - `Email/s`: Emails of the authors in the same order as the authors.